World War I and World War II service records – Fact sheet 177

 During World War II separate medical files were created, which are now either with the Department of Defence or were passed to the Department of Veterans' Affairs.
 Because of the personal information they contain they are not generally available under the Archives Act.

-If you have a special need for access to the information they contain, you will need to apply to the Department of Defence (for information related to the period of service only) or the Department of Veterans' Affairs (for both period of service and later information).
+If you have a special need for access to the information they contain, you will need to apply for access under the Freedom of Information Act, to the Department of Defence (for information related to the period of service only) or the Department of Veterans' Affairs (for both period of service and later information).

-The RAAF usually created a casualty file for members killed or severely wounded on service.
-These files are held by the Archives and a copy can be purchased.
+The RAAF usually created a casualty file for members killed or severely wounded in service.
+These files are held by the Archives and a copy can be requested.

 Who do you contact if the information on the record is incorrect?